 Our group offerings shift depending on community need and available funding, so please check back often for the latest opportunity to get involved!
 And if your community group is interested in finding out how nature-based therapy could meet your member’s needs, then give us a shout.
 We have been partnering with local school districts, municipalities and First Nations over the past 10 years to deliver quality, effective and accessible therapeutic programming.

-Nature-based therapy group for male identified youth (ages 10-14) to develop their self confidence, and social/emotional skills
+Nature-based group counselling for male identified youth (ages 9-12) to enhance their mental health and social connections.

 Delivered and generously funded through Power To Be, the Family Roots program uses outdoor recreation and the power of nature to increase the well-being and resiliency of local youth and their families.

 Grow Through What you Go Through: An outdoor group counselling program to address Anxiety